anwarrhamada/Bachelor-Implementation/README.md

 &nbsp;

-Using the data and the generated predictions from these notebooks , I started my implementation where I used **Python** to apply 3 different algorithms(**feature selection,feature importance, and decision tree**) with the help of 3 different models(**random forest regressor,gbrt, and decision tree regressor**) to generate explanations for the predictions obtained by the **light GBM** model(used in the notebooks) to determine the most contributing features in these predictions.
+Using the data and the generated predictions from these notebooks , I started my implementation where I used **Python** to apply 3 different algorithms(**feature selection,feature importance, and decision tree**) with the help of 3 different models(**random forest regressor,gbrt, and decision tree regressor**).
+The main aim for using these techniques and machine learning models was to generate explanations for the predictions obtained by the **light GBM** model(used in the notebooks) to determine the most contributing features in these predictions.
 Then, I used some libraries and functions, to be able to build the knowledge graphs and I also tested my implementation by constructing two graphs, one containing all the features and explanations obtained, while the other contains the essential attributes in terms of all the algorithms of explanation.

 &nbsp;